egorkaru/synonym_dictionary/README.md

 Hyphenation dictionary from "Dictionaries for Russian" by OpenOffice.org licensed under GNU LGPL, conversion author is Peter Novodvorsky.

-Сonversion of "Russians synonym dictionary" by N. Abramov was done by Aleksandr Ilin in 2003.
+Сonversion of "Russian synonym dictionary" by N. Abramov was done by Aleksandr Ilin in 2003.